 Even though we all have accents, some people want to modify them.
 Luckily, your friendly, neighborhood speech-language pathologist is here to help!
 Let’s discuss in (EXTREME) brief what accent modification services can look like.

 Why do some people seek these accent modification services?

 It’s important to note that this is an elective service.
 This is not a service that’s provided in the schools.
 Speech differences are different from speech disorders.
-Because we all have accents, they are not considered a disorder.
-This isn’t to say that kiddos with accents can’t receive speech services for other things, but accent modification is not something school-based SLPs provide.
+We all have accents.
+Because of that, they are not considered a disorder.
+This isn’t to say that kiddos with accents can’t receive speech services for other things, but school-based SLPs do not provide this service in a school setting.
 Now that I’m thinking about it, this is probably a bigger topic than we have time for today.
 I’ll address this some more and in more depth at a later date in time.

 It is important that the client and the SLP have a good relationship.
 The client needs to be up front about what they are looking for.
 This would included providing information about when and where the most difficulties are had and what vocabulary words are frequently used that need to be addressed.
 Without communication between the client and the SLP, regardless of the work done, therapy might not be successful.
 Think about it – if you go to the gym so that you can walk up the 10 flights of stairs to your office everyday, but your trainer has you lifting weights for arm strength, the problem will not change.
 Be up front with the SLP, otherwise therapy will not work!

 Questions?
 Concerns?
 Leave a comment!